pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Completed the photo gallery and blog post exercises in Udemy's Web Developer Bootcamp course, finishing the Intermediate CSS section.

 **Thoughts:** I've started completing exercises on my own and then heavily commenting my code while correcting my solution as I follow along with the video solution.
 Helps solidify things.

+### Day 20: June 22, 2019, Saturday

+**Today's Progress**: Started working through the Bootstrap portion of the Web Developer Bootcamp on Udemy.
+Learned some basics like forms, buttons, and how to make a navbar.

+**Thoughts:** Really interesting.
+It's nice to feel like I'm moving on to the next step beyond just vanilla HTML and CSS.